utep-cs2401-20s/lab-w12-Raisa-NN/README.md

 ![](images/depth_height.png)

 Remember that the height of the tree is the number of levels and the depth of a node is the number of edges from the root to that node (the depth of the root is 0).
+In the example above, the height of the tree is 5, and the depth of `x` is 2.

 ### Your task
 Given an array of `int`s we want to create a new binary search tree by repeatedly inserting the elements of the array in the order in which they are given.